-Two working groups have been established to drive the work of the Teaching Kitchen Collaborative.
+There are several different working groups that members have established to help drive the work of the Teaching Kitchen Collaborative.

 This working group focuses on sharing and developing toolkits related to teaching kitchen facilities, strategies and frameworks and, ideally, a shared perspective as to what elements are—or are not—essential for the implementation of a successful teaching kitchen program across a range of trainee populations.
 Initial action items include characterizing types of facilities, equipment, and personnel across sites, as well as operational logistics (i.e. types of classes, audiences, and payment models).